bmartinelle/qube/pages/FAQ.md

 **My Zoom meeting is taking a long time to start.** If you're hosting the meeting (the meeting is taking place in your office), click the 'start meeting' button.
 This will force Zoom to start.

 **How do I run Qube as a standalone app?
 How do I add Qube appear in my task bar/dock?**

-If you're on Windows, click on the hamburger icon in Chrome.
-Then navigate to More Tools, and click Add to desktop.
-Make sure to check the box for a separate window.
+If you're on Windows, you are out of luck :( As of Nov 2018, Chrome removed the possibility to run Qube as its own app.

 If you’re on a Mac, download Epichrome from <https://github.com/dmarmor/epichrome/releases> (choose the dmg file).
 Then: